 One prized possession of Napoleon’s was his military carriage (sometimes called his traveling carriage).
 He loved it so much that he used it on many of his military campaigns and while exiled on Elba.
-In fact, when he escaped Elba the one thing he ordered his troops to take was his military carriage, which was carefully packed and shipped to Cannes.
+In fact, when he left Elba the one thing he ordered his troops to take was his military carriage, which was carefully packed and shipped to Cannes.

 When Napoleon faced down the British-led Allied army under the command of the Duke of Wellington and the Prussian army under the command of Gebhard Leberecht von Blücher, Prince of Wahlstatt at Waterloo, the military carriage was with him.
 It was also during the Waterloo campaign that Napoleon’s carriage was captured.